Lizzie Borden took an axe, And gave her mother forty whacks

 This is only hearsay and is without official record, but it’s a big reason as to why people speculate she was behind the burglary.

-This didn’t go over well with Lizzie, who was known to be a lover of animals, and it was coupled with the fact that Andrew had sold the family’s horse only a short time before.
-Lizzie had recently built a new roost for the pigeons, and her father killing them was a point of great upset, though how much is disputed.
+This didn’t go over well with Lizzie Borden, who was known to be a lover of animals, and it was coupled with the fact that Andrew Borden had sold the family’s horse only a short time before.
+Lizzie Borden had recently built a new roost for the pigeons, and her father killing them was a point of great upset, though how much is disputed.

 And then an argument took place that same month — sometime around the date of July 21st — that drove the sisters out of the house for unprompted “vacations” to New Bedford, a town 15 miles (24 km) away.
 Their stay wasn’t longer than a week, and they returned on July 26th, not more than a handful of days before the murders took place.

-But even still, after returning to Fall River, Lizzie was said to have stayed at a local rooming house within the city instead of returning immediately to her own home.
+But even still, after returning to Fall River, Massachusetts, Lizzie Borden was said to have stayed at a local rooming house within the city instead of returning immediately to her own home.

 The temperature was near boiling by the final days of July.
 Ninety people died from the “extreme heat” in the city, most of them young children.